Statistical inference for high-dimensional spectral density matrix: Applications

 \section{Applications}

-In this section, we present two applications of our established Gaussian approximation theory in Section \ref{sec:ga} for the inference of high-dimensional spectral density matrix, including the global hypothesis testing in Section \ref{subsec:global} and the multiple testing with FDR control in Section \ref{subsec:multiple}.
+In this section, we present two applications of our established Gaussian approximation theory to inference for the high-dimensional spectral density matrix, including the global hypothesis testing in Section \ref{subsec:global} and the multiple testing with FDR control in Section \ref{subsec:multiple}.